 - Register your business: Register a domain with your brand name and make the first steps towards getting your small business online.

 - Source inventory: Work out your supply chain.
 What kind of business are you going to be and how are you going to source your products?

 - Pick an eCommerce platform: Define your needs.
 Successful online boutique businesses require an eCommerce platform but might not require the full range of options needed by a larger company.

-- Get your boutique online: Make use of simple, affordable builders to get online as soon as possible.
+- Get your boutique online: You’re ready to sell online.
+Make use of simple, affordable builders to get your small business online as soon as possible.

 - Start marketing your online boutique: The big one.
 Use all the tools at your disposal to bring in new customers and grow your small business.